Mikkomario/Utopia-Scala/Reflection/README.md

   .framed(...) on a component.
 - **ScrollView** - When you need a scrollable view.
 Check **ScrollArea** when you need 2D scrolling.
 - **Dialog**, **Frame** & **PopUp** - In case you need to display multiple windows during a program
-- **Refreshable** - One of the many input traits that allows you to display content on a UI component.
-- **ComponentLike** - All components extend this trait so you should at least know what it contains.
+- **ReflectionComponentLike** - All components extend this trait so you should at least know what it contains.
-- **Stackable** & **CachingStackable** - In case you need to write your own components that support stack layout system.
+- **ReflectionStackable** & **CachingReflectionStackable** - In case you need to write your own components that support stack layout system.
-- **CustomDrawer** - In case you need to implement your own custom drawer.
-It's useful to check the sub-classes as well.
 - **ContainerContentDisplayer** - When you need to present a changing list of items in a **Stack** or another container.